lovinglifemediawebdev/ai-agent-mcp/ai-team/00_Team_Dispatcher.md

 - Team members MUST reference latest conventions
 - Direct GitHub URLs MUST be used for up-to-date information

+### Terminal Protocol Integration
+- ALL terminal operations MUST follow `ai-team/rules/13_Terminal_Protocol.md`
+- Process conflicts MUST be prevented through proper terminal management
+- Terminal reuse MUST be enforced for all related operations
+- New terminals ONLY for explicitly separate concurrent tasks

 ### Emoji Standards
 - Use [EmojiDB](https://emojidb.org/) for consistent emoji selection
 - Avoid emoji corruption by using verified emoji references